 - Building code violations

 - Proving a property owner owed the victim a duty of care.
 All public and private entities owe invitees on their property a duty of care.
 This, of course, does not apply to trespassers.

 - Proving a dangerous condition existed on the property.
 This relates to a risk factor the property owner knew or should have known about.
 Examples include: broken stairs, poor lighting, inadequate security, standing water, and more.

 - Proving a hazardous condition led to the victim’s injuries.
 It needs to be proven that the dangerous condition directly caused an injury.

-When assessing your specific case, your premises liability lawyer will ask a few questions including:
+When assessing your specific premise liability at fault case, your premises liability lawyer will ask a few questions including:

 - Was the incident videotaped?
 Most commercial and public entities have video surveillance, which will be the most effective method to determine liability.

 - How long did the dangerous condition exist before the accident took place?

 - What kind of routine cleaning and inspection does the property owner do?
 What evidence can the property owner produce to back up their claims?